maurocolapso/Pazmino_TsetseMIRS_2023/README.md

 Manuscript code

 ## Data
-- Individual raw files and assembled file can be downloaded from elighten reporistory at:
+- Individual raw files and assembled file can be downloaded from the Enlighten reporistory at: https://researchdata.gla.ac.uk/1564/
 - Files were assembled using [BadBlood 1.1](https://github.com/magonji/MIMI-project).

 ## Scripts/Notebooks